 THE FOLLOWING ARE SOME IMPORTANT INFORMATIONS TO NOTE

 Nepal and China visa:

 Any foreigners entering Tibet from Nepal will have to have a visa endorsed at the Chinese Embassy in Kathmandu.
 Please, apply for a double-entry visa for Nepal when you apply for a visa in your country or Kathmandu airport.
 If any member holds a China visa then it will be required to cancel in the China Embassy of Kathmandu and issue a new visa.
-Chinese visa validity is only 45 days, there is no individual visa (In Passport) facility for the tourists.
-We'll obtain a group visa for the entire team.
+Chinese visa validity is only 45 days, there is no individual visa (in the passport) facility for the tourists.
+We obtain a group visa for the entire team.

-All the emergency evacuation gets made by road transport, there is no helicopter service in Tibet.
-In case of needing an emergency evacuation by vehicle from BC to the nearest hospital or border, the clients are responsible to pay directly to Liaison officers at BC for the service of Land Cruiser.
+All the emergency evacuations get made by road transport, there is no helicopter service in Tibet.
+In case of needing an emergency evacuation by vehicle from BC to the nearest hospital or border, the clients are responsible to pay directly to Liaison officers at BC for the service of the Land Cruiser.
 Each vehicle cost is $ 600.00.

-Since there is no individual visa (In Passport) facility for the tourists all member in the group should enter and exit the border at the same time, in case of early departure from base camp due to any reason, the cost of extra (US$ 600.00) per vehicle need to be borne by him/herself.
+Since there is no individual visa (in the passport) facility for the tourists, all members in the group should enter and exit the border at the same time.
+In case of early departure from base camp due to any reason, the cost of extra (US$ 600.00) per vehicle need to be borne by him/herself.